QubesOS/qubes-doc/configuration/vpn.md

     ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)

-    Note: Do not enable NetworkManager, as it can interfere with the scripts' DNS features.
-If you used NetworkManager or other method in a previous attempt, do not re-use the old ProxyVM...
+    Note: Do not enable NetworkManager in the ProxyVM, as it can interfere with the scripts' DNS features.
+If you enabled NetworkManager or used other methods in a previous attempt, do not re-use the old ProxyVM...
 Create a new one according to this step.

     If your choice of template VM doesn't already have the VPN client software, you'll need to install the software in the template before proceeding.
 Disable any auto-starting service that comes with the software package: for example `sudo systemctl disable openvpn.service`.